AJ Lee: Divas Champion and initial retirement (2013–2015)

 Upon her return on June 30, AJ switched to a face role and was no longer accompanied by Tamina.
 She challenged Paige to an impromptu rematch and won back the Divas Championship.
 They started pretending to be best friends in a facetious manner.
 When AJ retained the title from Paige at Battleground, their act escalated into unprovoked attacks.
 At SummerSlam on August 17, AJ lost the championship to Paige.
 Their storyline was then intertwined with that of Nikki and Brie Bella, at the behest of Stephanie McMahon, who granted Nikki a championship opportunity.
 A triple threat match ensued at Night of Champions on September 21, where AJ became a record-tying three-time Divas Champion.
 Her feud against Paige concluded with a victory at Hell in a Cell in October.
 She changed focus to Nikki Bella, whose sister, Brie, was involved as her "personal assistant".
 AJ quickly lost the championship to Nikki at Survivor Series on November 23, due to a distraction by Brie.
 After losing the rematch at TLC the following month, Mendez took time off to heal a pre-existing neck injury.

 In February 2015, Mendez criticized WWE's treatment of its female wrestlers, stating they receive only a fraction of the wages and screen time of their male counterparts despite having generated record-selling merchandise and several top-rated segments.
 Her comments addressed WWE executive Stephanie McMahon, who thanked her for the public statement.
 WWE chairman and CEO Vince McMahon acknowledged the issue.

 AJ returned on the March 2 episode of Raw, saving her former rival Paige from an attack by Nikki and Brie Bella.
-AJ and Paige allied together to defeat the Bella Twins at WrestleMania 31 on March 29.
+AJ and Paige allied together and defeated the Bella Twins at WrestleMania 31 on March 29.
 A six-woman tag team match the next night on Raw wound up being her final match, as WWE announced her retirement from in-ring competition on April 3.
-In her memoir, Mendez stated that permanent damage to her cervical spine, and the fulfillment of her goals led to the decision.
+In her memoir, Mendez said permanent damage to her cervical spine and the fulfillment of her goals led to the decision.
 She had also "felt caught in the middle" between WWE and her husband CM Punk following his controversial departure in January 2014 but continued to wrestle for as long as she could.

-Women of Wrestling (2021–present)
+Women of Wrestling (2021–2023)

 After six years away from the wrestling industry, Mendez joined the WOW – Women of Wrestling promotion as an executive producer in October 2021, serving alongside Jeanie Buss.
 This announcement coincided with WOW entering into a multi-year distribution agreement with ViacomCBS, the biggest distribution opportunity in the U.S. and abroad in the history of women's professional wrestling.
-Since September 2022, Mendez has provided color commentary for WOW's syndicated weekly television program.
+Beginning in September 2022, Mendez provided color commentary for WOW's syndicated weekly television program.
+By August 2023, Mendez said she would be departing WOW at the end of her season-long contract.